 What are the best tourist attractions in Maiori?

-Some of my favorite tourist hot spots in Maiori were the Church of Santa Maria a Mare, the Abbey of Santa Maria de Olearia, the Castle of San Nicola de Thoro Plano, Palazzo Mezzacapo, and the Norman Tower.
+Top tourist hot spots in Maiori include the Church of Santa Maria a Mare, the Abbey of Santa Maria de Olearia, the Castle of San Nicola de Thoro Plano, Palazzo Mezzacapo, and the Norman Tower.

 Where else should I explore on the Amalfi Coast?

 If you’re looking for more lively locations, try Amalfi, Positano, and the gorgeous island of Capri.
-I’d also recommend visiting Minori, which is Maiori’s closest neighbor if you’re still looking to chill.
+I’d recommend visiting Minori, Maiori’s closest neighbor if you’re still looking to chill.